 In addition, due to our reliance on the U.S. government's support, our access to debt funding or the cost of our debt funding could be materially adversely affected by a change or perceived change in the creditworthiness of the U.S. government.
 A downgrade in our credit ratings could reduce demand for our debt securities and increase our borrowing costs.
-See our discussion of credit ratings in "Risk Factors" in our 2012 Form 10-K for information about factors that may lead to the U.S. government's long-term debt rating being lowered, and "Credit Ratings" for further discussion of our dependence on our credit ratings.
+See our discussion of credit ratings in "Risk Factors" for information about factors that may lead to the U.S. government's long-term debt rating being lowered, and "Credit Ratings" for further discussion of our dependence on our credit ratings.